OPS-E2E-PPE/VBA-Docs/api/Word.Document.ContentControlBeforeContentUpdate.md

 ## Remarks

+> [!NOTE]
- **Note**  This event does not occur for repeating content controls.
+> This event does not occur for repeating content controls.

-For information about using events with the  **Document** object, see [Using Events with the Document Object](../word/Concepts/Objects-Properties-Methods/using-events-with-the-document-object.md).
+For information about using events with the **Document** object, see [Using events with the Document object](../word/Concepts/Objects-Properties-Methods/using-events-with-the-document-object.md).

 ## See also